Transformers poster

 Narrative Framework

 This structural analysis employs proven narrative structure principles that track dramatic progression.
-By mapping Transformers against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Transformers within its genre.
+By mapping Transformers against these established plot points, we can identify how Michael Bay utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Transformers within the action genre.

 Plot Points by Act